RobertSundling/neato-botvac/README.md

 First, prepare a USB flash drive:

 1. Obtain a USB flash drive and ensure it is formatted as FAT-32.
-Some have said it needs to be at least 16 GB (the firmware images themselves are under 16 MB).
+Some have said it needs to be at least 16 GB (the firmware images themselves are under 16 MB), USB mem-stick must be USB 2.0, USB 3.0 will hang in 'Copying log files'.
 2. Create a folder on the flash drive named `RobotData`.
 Capitalization is important.
 3. Copy the firmware .tgz file directly into the `RobotData` folder on the flash drive.
 Do not extract the contents of the archive; the robot will do this itself.